evmos/evmos/README.md

 ## Quick Start

-To learn how the Evmos works from a high-level perspective, go to the [Protocol Overview](https://docs.evmos.org/protocol) section from the documentation.
+To learn how Evmos works from a high-level perspective, go to the [Protocol Overview](https://docs.evmos.org/protocol) section of the documentation.
 You can also check the instructions to [Run a Node](https://docs.evmos.org/protocol/evmos-cli#run-an-evmos-node).

 ## Community

-The following chat channels and forums are a great spot to ask questions about Evmos:
+The following chat channels and forums are great spots to ask questions about Evmos:

 - [Evmos Twitter](https://twitter.com/EvmosOrg)
 - [Evmos Discord](https://discord.gg/evmos)